dmccrearytg/copilot-metadata/docs/glossary.md

 # CoPilot Metadata Glossary of Terms

+This document contains a list of terms we use in the CoPilot project.
+We draw on many sources for CoPilot including the fields of semantics, knowledge representation, large-language models, machine learning and natural-language processing (NLP).

 #### Alternate Label

-Secondary or alternative terms used to refer to a concept or entity in a graph.
+Secondary or alternative terms are used to refer to a concept or entity in a graph.
 These labels include synonyms, abbreviations, or other variations that are recognized but less preferred than the primary label.

 #### Broader Concept Relationship